Diksha3012/Cypress/gui-elements-using-css-selector/README.md

-## Selection of various GUI elements using CSS selector
+## Selection of various GUI elements using CSS selector.